ibm-cloud-docs/containers/cs_worker_plan.md

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Software-defined storage flavor are available for classic clusters only and are not supported in VPC clusters.
 {: note}

+Because you have full control over the isolation and resource consumption for your workloads, you can use SDS machines to achieve HIPAA and PCI compliance for your environment.
+{: important}

 **When do I use SDS flavors?**</br>